 Hiring a Global Expat: What You Need to Know

-When businesses are planning to expand into foreign markets, they must make the choice on whether to deploy expatriate employees or hire locally.
-Both choices are met with a number of challenges, but hiring a global expat also has its benefits.
+When businesses are planning to expand into foreign markets, they must make the choice of whether to deploy expatriate employees or hire locally.
+Both choices are met with a number of challenges, but hiring a Global Talent also has its benefits.

 Thus, as a business, you must first properly assess your business needs and decide whether hiring a global expat is right for you.
 The pros and cons of hiring a global expat will be discussed in further detail below.